+By Mayor John Testa

 That's why we've put together this special issue of Peekskill News for you.
 Rather than take the usual broad approach in looking at what's happening in our entire city, we're spotlighting one specific area: revitalization.

 We decided to create this special double issue because it's so hard to understand how the many different projects fit together unless you look at all of them at once.
-Even when, like me, you know that these projects are the result of careful, deliberate planning, it's still surprising to Continued on page 2 SUCCESS IN ACTION: PEEKSKILL'S REVITALIZATION PLAN IS ALREADY IMPROVING RESIDENT'S LIVES Repeated zero-percent tax increases.
+Even when, like me, you know that these projects are the result of careful, deliberate planning, it's still surprising to

+SUCCESS IN ACTION: PEEKSKILL'S REVITALIZATION PLAN IS ALREADY IMPROVING RESIDENT'S LIVES

+Repeated zero-percent tax increases.
 A multitude of terrifically upbeat magazine articles citing Peekskill as one of Westchester County's hottest, most exciting places.
 Rave financial reviews from normally terse state financial watchdog agencies.

 Peekskill has been on a roll since 2002, racking up a string of unprecedented victories that are making life more pleasant, prosperous, and affordable for its residents, while helping strictly hold the line against any rise in tax rates.

 If allowed to carry through to completion, the Peekskill Revitalization Plan will leave Peekskill with a shining and vital downtown, an exciting new riverfront neighborhood, and a Target store branch the entire region will envy, among many other benefits.

 Accomplishments like this don't happen by accident.
 There are numerous reasons Peekskill seemed to shake off its slumber and move into action in January 2002.
-Key among these were dramatic changes in leadership and the implementation of a revitalization plan Continued on page 19
+Key among these were dramatic changes in leadership and the implementation of a revitalization plan

-0% Tax Increases, Page 3...Creating a Dynamic New Downtown, Page 4...Supporting Our Seniors, Page 11...
-Citywide Success Map, Page 12...Bringing Target to Peekskill, Page 18 Table of Contents Success In Action Peekskill's revitalization plan is paying off in a big way for everyone in the community.
-Page 1 Looking at the Big Picture Revitalizing a community is a complex process. - 0% Tax Increases The Revitalization Plan is already helping taxpayers.
-Creating a Dynamic New Downtown Downtown revitalization will amplify a key Peekskill asset: its urban character.
-Page 4 Keeping the Balance A good planning department is essential for the suc- cess of any revitalization effort.
-Peekskill has one.
-Page 6 Building a Foundation of Trust Finding a good developer isn't easy.
-Peekskill worked hard to establish an equitable link with GDC.
-Turning Success into Economic Momentum Ginsburg's triumph with Chapel Hill spurred growth.
-Page 8 Remaking the Riverfront Peekskill's Riverfront is getting a major makeover.
-Page 9 Single-Family Homes Small in number, single-family homes are playing a big role in revitalization.
-Page 10 Taking Care of Seniors Revitalization is also about taking care of our own.
-Page 11 Map of Success A detailed look at what's happening where.
-Page 12 A Genius for Public Works This a golden era for public works in Peekskill.
-Page 14 Making Peekskill a Great Place to Relax New and improved Peekskill parks add to quality of life.
-A Textbook Case: Peekskill and the Arts Arts and Peekskill are a great mix.
-Page 16 City of Museums Tourists will soon have many places to visit in Peekskill.
-Page 17 From Garbage to Treasure: The South Side Turning an industrial wasteland to a retail paradise.
-Page 18 Smart Growth: An Infrastructure for the Future A new water plant and other invesments will cut costs.
-Commercial Real Estate: Another Growth Area Residential isn't the only area seeing strong activity.
-Page 23 Big Picture, Continued from page 1 see how much is going on.
+Inside

+Table of Contents

+Success In Action

+Looking at the Big PicturePage 1 Revitalizing a community is a complex process.

+0% Tax Increases

+Creating a Dynamic New Downtown

+Keeping the Balance

+Building a Foundation of Trust

+Turning Success into Economic Momentum

+Remaking the RiverfrontPage 9 Peekskill's Riverfront is getting a major makeover.

+Single-Family Homes

+Taking Care of Seniors

+Map of Success

+A Genius for Public Works

+Making Peekskill a Great Place to RelaxPage 15 New and improved Peekskill parks add to quality of life.

+A Textbook Case: Peekskill and the Arts Page 16 Arts and Peekskill are a great mix.

+City of Museums

+From Garbage to Treasure: The South Side

+Smart Growth: An Infrastructure for the Future Page 22 A new water plant and other invesments will cut costs.

+Commercial Real Estate: Another Growth Area Page 23 Residential isn't the only area seeing strong activity.

+Big Picture, Continued from page 1

+see how much is going on.
 We're talking about hundreds of millions of dollars-eventually close to a billion-that will shape the future of our city for decades to come.

 As you go through this newsletter, you'll see many different stories.
 But they are all shaped by one overriding narrative-a plan that is at once highly focused and incredibly flexible, one that carefully harnesses government know-how with entrepreneurial cash and energy.
 Though dozens of different projects are underway, they are working in tandem to achieve some very specific goals:

+New buildings with extensive detailing and exceptional landscaping will give Park Street new grandeur.

 - To make life better for everyone in Peekskill; - To fill our demographic gap so that we can expand our resources in the public and private sector; - To let people know the reality of Peekskill, and help them understand what a wonderful community we are.
-Vol. 5, Number 1 Public Information.